 We’ve discussed many options for preventing cyberattacks, but most people don’t really want to think about what they would do after a successful hacking attempt.
 This is where MalCare Security comes in.
 This plugin specializes in post-attack malware cleanup, offering one-click removal with its premium version (starting at $99 annually).

 Surprisingly, two-factor authentication isn’t a given for most free WordPress security plugins.
-If you’re on a tighter budget but still want extra login protection, Google Authenticator is a free, simple solution.
+If you're looking to supplement a free security plugin you installed, or you’re on a tighter budget and can't afford a premium solution that offers a firewall, IP blocking, malware removal, and other security features, Google Authenticator is a free, simple solution for getting extra login protection.

 With this plugin, you can add Google 2FA to your login screens for users at all access levels, as well as to your forms and other user-submission fields.
 Google Authenticator integrates with other popular content restriction plugins like BuddyPress and Ultimate Member, and even lets you choose your preferred secondary authentication method.